bfansports/CloudProcessingEngine/_posts/2015-05-05-use-the-stack.md

 You now have a running stack!
 Nice.
 But unless you can send jobs to it, it's useless.

-In order to send jobs to the Stack you must send a 'start_job' order through your SQS input queue.
-To receive updates from the stack, you must also poll you SQS output queue for incoming messages.
+In order to send jobs to the Stack your clients app must send a `start_job` order through its SQS input queue.
+To receive updates from the stack, your app must also poll its SQS output queue for incoming messages.

-The stack and the client apps send and receive JSON messages though SQS:
+The stack and client apps send and receive JSON messages though SQS:

-   - The clients send JSON commands to the 'input' SQS queue.
+   - The client apps send JSON commands to the `input` SQS queue.
 The stack reads from the `input` queue.
 (InputPoller)
-   - The Stack sends JSON messages to the 'output' SQS queue.
+   - The Stack sends JSON messages to the client apps`output` SQS queues.
 The clients read the `output` SQS queue.

 All messages have a defined JSON format that must be respected.

-A Client SDK has been implemented in PHP to send properly formatted JSON messages.
-It can be implemented in any languages.
-The specifications are here: http://sportarchive.github.io/CloudProcessingEngine-Client-SDK/
+A CPE Client SDK has been implemented in PHP for you application to send properly formatted JSON messages.
+It can be implemented in any languages though (feel free to contribute).

+The Client SDK code is here: https://github.com/sportarchive/CloudProcessingEngine-Client-SDK-PHP<br>
+The Documentation is here: http://sportarchive.github.io/CloudProcessingEngine-Client-SDK-PHP/

 ### Client example

-An example of client implementation using this SDK is available in the `client_example` folder.
+An example of client implementation using this SDK is available in the `client_example` folder of the CPE project.

-First you need to install the PHP dependencies these programs need.
-Run:
+First you need PHP (obviously) and you must install the PHP dependencies this client example needs.
+To get the dependencies Run:

     $> make

 This will install composer and will install the dependencies in the `vendor` folder.

 Then, copy the configuration file sample `clientConfigSample.json` to `clientConfig.json` and edit it.
-Replace the SQS queues by your own SQS queues that you configured.
+Replace the SQS queues by the SQS queues that you configured.

 #### ClientPoller.php

 This program polls SQS for new messages coming from the stack.

-*Note: You need PHP installed on your machine to run this test.*

 ```
 Usage: php ClientPoller.php -c configFile [-h] [-k <key>] [-s <secret>] [-r <region>]